 - Australian Productivity Commission: Creating Markets for Biodiversity

-- Ongoing unraveling of a continental fauna: Decline and extinction of Australian mammals since European settlement
+- Ongoing unravelling of a continental fauna: Decline and extinction of Australian mammals since European settlement

 - Ecological Society of Australia: Australian threatened bird populations drop by half in 30 years on average

 - Threatened Species Recovery Hub: Australia's New Threatened Bird Index